-- · The selected status has not yet been attained - The required synchronization status is reached and the "time out" has expired.
+- · the selected status has not yet been attained - the required synchronization status was reached at least once, and after it leaves the "Time Out" expired.

 Range of values

 The synchronization status is presented from the bottom up with increasing quality.